-Before you can begin thinking about your future, you need to know where you are today.
+Before you can begin thinking about your financial future, you need to be honest about where you are today.
 Briefly identify the characteristics that define your current situation, in order to begin thinking about what your personal, professional and financial futures might look like.

-Your Personal Characteristics & Situation Age: Family - Spouse?
+Your Personal Characteristics & Situation

+Age:

+Family - Spouse?
 Partner?
 Children?
+Parents?:

+Other:

-Parents?: Other: Your College Program or Major When Do You Expect to Complete College?
-Your Future Career Path Take a shot at articulating your professional expectations here.
+Your Grad School Program or Degree:

+When Do You Expect to Complete Grad School?

+Your Future Career Path

+Take a shot at articulating your professional expectations here.
 If you aren't feeling confident about some of your answers that's ok.
 Continuously refining educated guesses about yourself and your situation is what this kind of planning is all about.

-What job do you expect to have 1 year after you complete college?
-What job do you want to have 5 years after you complete college?
-Where do you want to be living 5 years after you complete college?
-Where do you want to be living 15 years after you complete college?
+What job do you expect to have 1 year after you complete grad school?

+What job do you want to have 5 years after you complete grad school?

+Where do you want to be living 5 years after you complete grad school?

+Where do you want to be living 15 years after you complete grad school?